Infecta/Yuangeki-PCB-Research/README.md

 I made the PoC firmware to fix an issue with the lever & implementing a more proper IO implementation other than Mouse + KB

 *I really meant rough.
 I did my best to double check the connections but I can't guarantee everything is accurate.
+There's also pictures of the PCB with annotations of what I think is relevant.
+Capacitor values are unknown and I have no way of measuring them.

 **I couldn't dump the firmware of the CH552T and I have already overwritten the firmware.